 Please see the information below in order to prepare for the Autumn 2024 application season!
 Please email email@example.com if you have additional questions.

-In order to give us time to send invitations for interviews, we ask that you complete the OSU Graduate Admission/Dance Interview application by November 15, 2019.
+In order to give us time to send invitations for interviews, we ask that you complete the Ohio State Graduate Admission/Dance Interview application by October 15, 2023.
 Please endeavor to have all materials, including references and transcripts, submitted by this date.

-- OSU Graduate Admissions - Costs, Funding, Criteria, and University Application information - application for 2020 will be available in August 2019
+- Ohio State Graduate Admissions - Costs, Funding, Criteria, and University Application information - application will be available in August

 Procedure for Entrance

 Acceptance into the Department of Dance PhD program requires admission to the university graduate school as well as admission to the department.
 Applicants must complete application procedures for both the Graduate Admissions Office and the Department of Dance.
 There is only one application to complete, which is reviewed by the Department of Dance faculty in order to determine if an invitation will be extended to the applicant.
 If invited to an interview, applicants are notified of the admission decision in late January.

-Please note: All components and requirements for the application must be completed and received by the deadline date for PhD applicants before a review of any materials sent with the application can take place.
+Please note: All components of the application must be completed and received by the deadline date before a review of any materials can take place.

 Complete the single, combined Graduate Admission and Dance Interview Application online.

-- Scanned for all universities/institutions attended for review purposes.
-If admitted, you will need to request an official transcript be sent directly from the institution(s) to the Graduate Admissions Office. of an official transcript
+- Scanned copy of an official transcript for all universities/institutions attended for review purposes.
+If admitted, you will need to request an official transcript be sent directly from the institution(s) to the Graduate Admissions Office.